joshforester/StageKitPied-DMXified/README.md

 Here's an explanation of the arguments:
-* **[SKP lights.ini File]** - the main configuration file for the software, which handles configuration of StageKitPied, PDP StageKit[s] with DMX devices, LED Strip Arrays (optionally with RB3Enhanced).
+* **[SKP lights.ini File]** - the main configuration file for the software, which handles configuration of StageKitPied-DMXified, PDP StageKit[s] with DMX devices, LED Strip Arrays (optionally with RB3Enhanced).
 * **[Mapping Config File]** - if using DMX devices or buttons, this is the configuration file for them.
 * **[QLC+ Workspace File]** - if using DMX, this is the QLC+ workspace whose Widgets are referenced by the Mapping Config File.